andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_3.md

 #### Sort population and remove the less fit {.unnumbered}

-We begin this step by calculating the loss function of each creature.
-Then, we sort the population by ascending loss function value.
-A portion, determined by the *population survival rate* hyperparameter, of the less fit population (the creatures with the highest loss function values) is then removed from the population.
+We begin this step by calculating the fitness function of each creature.
+Then, we sort the population by descending fitness function value.
+A portion, determined by the *population survival rate* hyperparameter, of the less fit population (the creatures with the lowest fitness function values) is then removed from the population.
 This stage is equivalent to the survival of the fittest in the evolutionary process.

 #### Select mates {.unnumbered}

 In this step, creatures which will mate to create offspring that will replace the creatures which were removed at the last stage must be selected.

 There are many different approaches to doing this.
 Some of them are highlighted at [@Lam2021-gp;
 @Lam2021-hg].
 In our code, we used what's known as *Biased Roulette Wheel Selection*.
-In this process, two creatures are selected randomly, but the probability of a creature being selected is proportional to how low their loss function value is.
+In this process, two creatures are selected randomly, but the probability of a creature being selected is proportional to how high their fitness function value is.
 For more detail on how this done, we encourage readers to look at the implementation of [getParents (/software/evolution.tcc)](https://github.com/andrebianchessi/msc/blob/e7e048d554f82161702b1f90b3878957dbb0538b/software/evolution.tcc#L110).

 #### Mate {.unnumbered}